Zelpak/Zelpak/README.md

 # Hey, I'm Zelpak 👋

 I'm just a guy who loves building cool stuff.
-Whether it's a desktop app or a clean web project, I enjoy turning ideas into real things.
+Whether it's a desktop app or a clean web project, I enjoy turning ideas into real things. whether its a basic desktop app, or an app that's very useful for tech enthusiasts

 ## 🛠 What I Do